VlabDevNITK/exp-dml-signals/experiment/aim.md

-To acquire and understand the use of Ham Radio Emergency signals.
+To develop a comprehensive understanding of the use of HAM Radio Emergency signals.